 - An insurance broker can do your search for you.
 They will be able to find suitable policies based on your individual needs.
 The broker may charge a fee for their service, so check before you ask them to start.
 Also check that your broker is registered to the British Insurance Brokers’ Association (BIBA).

 - Many cancer patients have talked about their experience of finding good travel insurance on charity forum webpages like Macmillan.
-Cancer Research UK lists insurance companies and brokers that have been recommended by visitors to its website.
+You can also find lists of insurance companies and brokers that have been recommended by Cancer Research UK website visitors.
 You could also ask other stem cell transplant recipients for travel advice on our Patients and Families Forum.

 - Ask your GP or someone in your medical team to write a letter that explains the details of your medical situation.
 This often makes things clearer for insurers and could help you reach an agreement with them.

 - Always travel with your important documents and details of your medical situation, in case they are needed in an emergency.
 Any information about the medications you are taking would also be useful.
-If possible, it should be written in the local language as well.
+If possible, write this information in the local language as well.
 Make sure the people you are travelling with have access to everything too.

 - Ask your medical team to write a letter outlining your medications as you may need to carry some liquids or lotions in your hand luggage.
 It will need to be taken on board and kept with you at all times.

-- High factor sun cream, sunglasses and avoiding direct sunlight will all help reduce damage caused by the sun’s UV rays.
+- Wearing high factor sun cream, sunglasses and avoiding direct sunlight will all help reduce damage caused by the sun’s UV rays.
 After your stem cell transplant, you will be at a higher risk of getting skin cancer, so you need to protect yourself.

-- If you are travelling to a place where the drinking water might be unclean, you should stick to (untampered) bottled water and other drinks.
+- If you are travelling to a place where the drinking water might be unclean, you should stick to sealed bottled water and other drinks.
+At cafés or restaurants, it might be good idea to ask for drinks without ice, which is often made from tap water.

 - Only eat food that you are confident has been washed, prepared and cooked hygienically.